Tom Owen (actor): Television

 Owen made his television debut in 1968 playing Bill Cowan in Southern TV's groundbreaking series Freewheelers appearing in fifty two episodes.
 Numerous television series followed including Tottering Towers, Wreckers at Deadeye, Horse in the House, The Piglet Files, The Hello Goodbye Man, Z-Cars, Upstairs Downstairs, The Bill, Minder, and Our Mutual Friend.

 Owen's debut in Last Of The Summer Wine was in 1991 as a bank customer in the episode "Situations Vacant".
 Following the death of his father, Bill, who played Compo in 184 episodes over twenty-seven years, Tom joined Last of the Summer Wine as a regular in 2000 and stayed with the show appearing in 93 episodes until it ended in 2010.

 Owen appeared with Kirk Douglas in the TV film Queenie, with Michael York in Great Expectations and David Hemmings in Unman, Wittering and Zigo.

 Film

 Owen played school boy Farley in Goodbye Mr Chips (1969).
 He also appeared in two films which were released in 2018: The Bromley Boys and The Guernsey Literary and Potato Peel Pie Society.

-Personal life and death
+Personal life

 Owen married Mary Bernadette Therese Moylan in 1978; they had two sons, James and William.

 Owen died on 7 November 2022, at the age of 73.
 He is buried alongside his father and Last of the Summer Wine co-star Peter Sallis at St John the Evangelist Churchyard, Upperthong, West Yorkshire.